gilor19/tabular_data_science_project/README.md

 We created a model to detecet whether a numerical column in a given tabular dataset is in fact categorical, ordinal or nominal, within a prediction task.

-Our main code is in the main.py file, it requires a dataset path, the target column name as string and whther the prediction is a regression task (classification is default).
+Our main code is in the main.py file, it requires a dataset path, the target column name as string and whether the prediction is a regression task (classification is default).

 An example run is in the example.ipynb.